 Braids Are Too Tight On Scalp

 Most people like to have their braids tight as it helps the style last longer and keeps the hair looking neat.
+Sleeping with braids that are too tight can cause even further discomfort.

 However, tight braids can cause tension and leave you in a lot of pain.
 Tight tension can be damaging to your hair, hairline, and scalp.